FlorianS4/project_4_django/TESTING.md

 |  |  |  |  |  |

-I used Google Dev Tools to test responsivness, because Responsinator und Am I Responsive didn't work.
+I used Google Dev Tools to test responsivness for all device sizes as well es with my device testing.